freedomofpress/securedrop-docs/docs/index.rst

 `Freedom of the Press Foundation (FPF) <https://freedom.press/>`_, a US-based nonprofit organization.

+SecureDrop connects journalists and their sources directly, without third parties, and substantially limits recorded metadata.
+It puts news organizations in control to challenge any legal orders seeking data.

 .. note:: This documentation is also available as a Tor Onion Service at
           http://dftlffjdogaragaxkc6jqxpo77s7rrngimyoq7uuq3clowhmttblcoyd.onion/en/stable/.